22 Must-Have Items For Your Emergency Kit

 I have both a Leatherman Surge and a Gerber MP600 and am very happy with both of them.

-- Powerhouse multi-tool features 21-tools, including regular & needlenose pliers, premium wire cutters, straight & serrated knives, scissors, saw, and bit driver
+- Powerhouse multi-tool features 21-tools, including regular & needlenose pliers, premium wire cutters, straight & serrated knives, scissors, a saw, and a bit driver

-- One-handed opening provides quick access to the tools you use most
+- The one-handed opening provides quick access to the tools you use most

 - Made in the USA with a 25-year warranty